【Major points】

 Caring for vascular access

-1. Daily observe the fistula for sign of redness, swelling, heat, pain or other signs of infection; palpate the fistula to assess thrill and bruit (swishing sound), if there is no indication, the fistula may be occluded, and notify medical staff as soon as possible.
+1. Observe the fistula daily for signs of redness, swelling, warmth, pain, or other signs of infection.
+Palpate the fistula to check for a thrill and listen for a bruit (a swishing sound).
+If either is absent, the fistula may be occluded.
+Notify medical staff as soon as possible.

-2. Home care of arteriovenous fistulas includes arm movements, physical therapy, water and diet control, self-assessment of fistulas, prevention of infections and smoking cessation, etc. In order to maintain the functions of fistulas, extend the service life and reduce the occurrence of obstruction.
+2. Home care of arteriovenous fistulas includes arm movements, physical therapy, water and diet control, prevention of infections, and smoking cessation etc. In order to maintain the functions of fistulas, extend the service life and reduce the occurrence of obstruction.

-4. According to individual conditions and through the professional judgment of the physician, far-infrared adjuvant therapy can be used to maintain the patency of the AVF/ AVG.
+3. Based on the patient's condition and the physician’s professional judgment, far-infrared adjuvant therapy may be used to help maintain the patency of the AVF or AVG.

-5. It is recommended to regularly receive blood flow examination for AVF every 3 months, and AVG every month.
+4. It is recommended to regularly undergo blood flow examinations for AVF and AVG.

 Reference